sulemvn7/05_thirsty_33791096/README.md

 The application includes the following routes:

-/ : Homepage displaying the shop name and product categories /about : Shows shop locations, managers, and addresses /search : Contains a form allowing users to search by name and category /search_result : Displays search results based on user input /register : Registration form for new customers /registered : Displays confirmation with customer name and email /survey : Customer survey form asking for details and preferences
+/ : Homepage displaying the shop name and product categories, /about : Shows shop locations, managers, and addresses, /search : Contains a form allowing users to search by name and category, /search_result : Displays search results based on user input, /register : Registration form for new customers, /registered : Displays confirmation with customer name and email, /survey : Customer survey form asking for details and preferences

 Technologies Used